Tamalpais High School: Global Studies

-In April 2010, students participating in the trip to France and the CTE trip to London were stranded for six days due to the travel disruptions caused by the eruption of the Icelandic volcano, Eyjafjallajökull.
-All students and staff returned to the United States safely and without incident.

 Student publications

 The school's newspaper, the Tamalpais News has won awards from the National Scholastic Press Association and the Columbia Scholastic Press Association.
 News staff won individual awards for Story of the Year from the NSPA in 1998 (2nd for features); 2009 (3rd Diversity); 2011 (5th News Story); 2013 (2nd Feature, 4th Diversity); and 2014 (1st Editorial/Opinion, 2nd Feature).
 The 2014 First place was awarded to the Staff for "All Quiet on the District Front"; the Second place was won by Isaac Cohen for "Undocumented: Navigating Life Without Citizenship."
 The paper introduced a website in 2006, tamnews.org, which was a finalist for the NSPA Online Pacemaker in 2007 and 2014.

-In 2006, for the first time since the award was established in 1983, CSPA presented the News one of 37 Silver Crown Awards.Tam News staff won ten individual and staff Gold Circle Awards and Certificates of Merit from the CSPA in 2001, with 17 total since 1984.
+In 2006, for the first time since the award was established in 1983, CSPA presented the News one of 37 Silver Crown Awards.

+Tam News staff won ten individual and staff Gold Circle Awards and Certificates of Merit from the CSPA in 2001, with 17 total since 1984.
 In 2014, CPSA recognized four members of the News, with Cassie Jeong winning two awards for Hand-drawn Art/Illustration: 1st place for "Startup Weekend Adventures" and 3rd for "Zine Fest."
 The Staff received the 3rd-place award in Editorial writing for "All Quiet on the District Front"; Isaac Cohen received a Certificate of Merit in the In-depth news/feature story category for "Undocumented."
 Previous Gold Circle Award winners follow: